Robert Nicholas (firstname.lastname@example.org), Earth and Environmental Systems Institute, Penn State University

 ssh -Y email@example.com

-/storage/group/kzk10_collab, shared with all other SCRiM users
+/gpfs/group/kzk10/default, shared with all other SCRiM users (this is a change from ACI 1.0)

 scpfrom the command line or a graphical SFTP client (note that transfers to/from woju should use hostname